Living with Hemiplegic Migraine

 Achieving an Accurate Hemiplegic Migraine Diagnosis

 Getting properly diagnosed with hemiplegic migraine is essential but can prove challenging.
-Primary doctors often fail to recognize it initially due to its rarity.
+Primary doctors often fail to recognize it initially because of its rarity.
 You may go through years of incorrect diagnoses and unhelpful medications before finally seeing a neurologist familiar with the disorder.
 “It took me five years and six different neurologists to get a definitive diagnosis for my recurrent paralysis episodes,” recounts Lisa J., living with hemiplegic migraine.

 Specialized neurologists rely on your clinical history and rule out other potential causes to diagnose hemiplegic migraine.
 There are no blood tests available.
 Tracking down details on your family history can also provide helpful clues since experts suspect genetics plays a role.